codemonument/deno_rx_webstreams/Readme.md

 ### Sources

 - timerSource() - implemented ✅
-- fileSource() - implemented ✅ (with simple Uint8Array Chunks)
+- fileSource() - implemented ✅ - (with simple Uint8Array Chunks)
 - emitableSource() - implemented ✅ - allows to manually emit chunks into the controller of this readable stream
 - multiplexSource() - implemented ✅ - allows to mix multiple readable streams of same type T into one readable stream.
   Each chunk will therefore be wrapped into an event object which uniquely identifies the source readable of this chunk in the resulting stream
-- of() - creates a readable stream and emits the parameter as the one and only chunk
+- of() - implemented ✅ - creates a readable stream and emits the parameter as the one and only chunk
-- from() - creates a readable stream and emits the parameter as chunks, if it is an array
+- from() - implemented ✅ - creates a readable stream and emits the parameter as chunks, if it is an array

 ### Transforms